Emelia Hartford: Pikes Peak

 In June 2025, Hartford made her professional debut in the GT4 class at the 103rd Pikes Peak International Hill Climb, driving a Porsche 718 GT4 RS Clubsport for the Mobil 1 race team prepared by BBi Autosport and Porsche Colorado Springs.
 After qualifying on pole position, she finished second in class with a rookie time of 4 minutes 47.756 seconds on a shortened course that ended at Glen Cove due to extreme wind at higher elevation.
 The result marked a successful professional hill climb debut and established her as one of the leading female competitors at the event.

+In June 2026, she posted the female record time of 10:11.018 in a ZR1 Corvette, earning her the title of "Queen of the Mountain".

 Formula Racing

 Earlier in 2025, Hartford was selected for the inaugural Formula E “Evo Sessions,” a program pairing 11 creators and athletes with professional Formula E teams ahead of the Miami GEN3 Evo showcase.
 She was assigned to Maserati MSG Racing, working alongside 2021–22 Formula E world champion Stoffel Vandoorne.
 The program included simulator training, physical conditioning, engineering briefings, and on-track familiarization laps, culminating with participants driving the all-wheel-drive GEN3 Evo car, which accelerates 0–60 mph in 1.82 seconds.
 Hartford ultimately won the competition, being awarded Grand Champion of the Evo Sessions.
+Hartford returned to the "Evo Sessions" in 2026 this time driving for Porsche with coaching from 2023-24 Formula E World Champion Pascal Wehrlein.
+Hartford finished 6th in the session and second quickest of her team the "Quickstars".